IBM/event-automation/_ep_1.4/07-advanced-flows/03-deploying-prod.md

 * You can use the **JSON and configuration YAML** flow [export format](../exporting-flows/#exporting-flows) for [deploying jobs customized for production or test environments](../deploying-customized).
 In most cases, this provides a better user-experience, and can be used with an automation in a continuous integration and continuous delivery (CI/CD) pipeline.

-* You cannot deploy jobs by using the Apache SQL Runner sample for flows containing the [detect patterns node](../../nodes/processornodes#detect-patterns).
+* You cannot deploy jobs by using the Apache SQL Runner sample for flows that contain the [detect patterns node](../../nodes/processornodes#detect-patterns) or the [deduplicate node](../../nodes/processornodes#deduplicate).

 * This deployment cannot be used with the {{site.data.reuse.ep_name}} UI.